soc82/photon-test/wp-content/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 7.4.1 =
+* Enhancement: New iThemes Sync Verb support for File Change.
+* Tweak: Add additional information about the login attempt when calling the Network Brute Force API.
+* Bug Fix: Hide Backend Bypass.
+* Bug Fix: Strict Standards error during Sync request.
+* Bug Fix: wp_die() if a login interstitial session fails to be created instead of throwing a fatal error.

+= 7.4.0 =
+* New: iThemes Security Admin Notices are now conveniently located in the new Security Messages Menu.
+Check your notices in the Security menu on the WordPress Admin Bar.
+* Enhancement: Add Security Message when a Notification Center email fails to send.
+* Enhancement: Replace Trace IP with IP Tracker Online.
+* Tweak: Remove 'DELETE' method from "System Tweaks -> Filter Request Methods"

+= 7.3.3 =
+* Bug Fix: Hide backend bypass.

+= 7.3.2 =
+* Tweak: Allow the log description column to word break for URLs or other strings with no spaces.
+* Bug Fix: Hide Backend bypass on certain Apache configurations.
+* Bug Fix: Properly return error that occurs during a backup.
+* Bug Fix: Regex warning on PHP 7.3 in the File Change module.
+* Bug Fix: Resolve warning when a user is set to "No Role".

 = 7.3.1 =
 * Enhancement: When ITSEC_DISABLE_MODULES is set, prevent hide backend from running.